Education

 Field Trips

-San Fernando Valley Audubon Society’s outstanding environmental education program, Water, Wetlands and Wildlife, takes place at the Sepulveda Basin Wildlife Area.
-Each school year, we provide field trips to the Wildlife Area for sixty classes from the fourth, fifth and sixth grades in the Los Angeles Unified School District and a workshop for teachers new to the program.
+San Fernando Valley Audubon Society’s outstanding Sepulveda Basin Environmental Education Program (SBEEP) takes place at the Sepulveda Basin’s Wildlife Reserve.
+Each school year, we provide thirty field trips to the Wildlife Reserve for sixty paired classes from the fourth, fifth and sixth grades in the Los Angeles Unified School District.
+We also sponsor an environmental education workshop for teachers new to the program.

 Many of the nearly 2,000 children who participate in the program are from low-income families, and live in heavily urbanized areas in the San Fernando Valley and central city.
 For many of the children, the program offers their first adventure into a natural environment.